tokuda109/sphinxtheme-readability/docs/components.rst

 -----

 A topic is like a block quote with a title, or a self-contained section with no subsections.
+Use the "topic" directive to indicate a self-contained idea that is separate from the flow of the document.
+Topics may occur anywhere a section or transition may occur.
+Body elements and topics may not contain nested topics.

 .. topic:: Topic Title